-Kim is an Assistant Professor in the Department for the Comparative and Historical Study of Religion at the Faculty of Theology and Religious Studies, University of Groningen.
+Kim is Associate Professor of Sociology and Anthropology of Religion at the Faculty of Theology and Religious Studies, University of Groningen.
 She has worked on Nigerian Pentecostal churches in Europe, on Catholicism and on contemporary spirituality.
 Dr Knibbe is also the coordinator of the Religion, Conflict and Globalization Masters trajectory in the Faculty of Theology and Religious Studies.

-Roos is a master student within the programme Religion in the Public Domain in Groningen for which she had done field work on religious hate speech in Indonesia.
-She is currently writing her master thesis on secularism and authoritarianism in Turkey.
+Roos is a master’s student within the programme Religion in the Public Domain in Groningen for which she had done field work on religious hate speech in Indonesia.
+She is currently writing her master’s thesis on secularism and authoritarianism in Turkey.
 She is also the Communication & Logistics Officer for the CRCG.